Regularized Schr\"odinger Bridge via Distortion-Perception Perturbation for High-Fidelity Speech Enhancement: Related Work

-\paragraph{Exposure Bias Problem.} Exposure bias is a notable limitation of diffusion models that stems from discrepancies between training (conditioned on ground-truth data) and inference (conditioned on previously generated samples)~\cite{Ning2023InputPR}.
-Even slight prediction errors therefore accumulate over dozens or hundreds of timesteps, potentially pushing the trajectory progressively farther from the true data manifold~\cite{Ning2023InputPR}.
-In denoising diffusion models, existing strategies fall into two categories: training methods that simulate prediction errors, such as input perturbation~\cite{Ning2023InputPR} and scheduled sampling~\cite{Ren2024MultiStepDS}, forcing the network to learn to recover from its own mistakes; and inference‑time adjustments, such as output scaling~\cite{Ning2023ElucidatingTE} or time‑step shifting~\cite{Li2023AlleviatingEB}, which realign the trajectory toward the data manifold without retraining.
-Notably, these approaches fundamentally rely on the Gaussian noise-to-data process in the denoising process, making them incompatible with bridge diffusion models that operate under fundamentally different data-to-data processes.
-However, more profound exploration of exposure bias within SB frameworks remains scarce, motivating the present study.
+Exposure bias~\cite{ning2023ipr} is a notable limitation of diffusion models that stems from discrepancies between training (conditioned on ground-truth data) and inference (conditioned on previously generated samples).
+As a result, even slight prediction errors can accumulate over dozens or hundreds of sampling steps, potentially causing the generated samples to move away from the true data manifold~\cite{ning2023ipr}.
+In denoising diffusion models, several training methods, such as input perturbation~\cite{ning2023ipr} and scheduled sampling~\cite{ren2024msds}, explicitly simulate inference-time prediction errors, thereby encouraging the network to recover from its own mistakes.
+In addition, sampling methods such as output scaling~\cite{ning2023eeb} and time-step shifting~\cite{li2023aeb} attempt to mitigate exposure bias without retraining by correcting accumulated prediction errors during the sampling process.
+However, these techniques are tailored to Gaussian noise-to-data diffusion formulations and are not directly applicable to SB, which models a data-to-data transport process.